KojiroAsano/Build_A_Formik_Form/README.md

 </div>

 ## Description:
-  This is assignment from ***Professional Certificate in Coding: Full Stack Development with MERN*** Week13.
   This program consists of javascript, html, and img files.
   This program check validation of login ID.
 If the E-mail(username) or pawword is invalid, then show the error messages in red.
   If the E-mail and password are valid, then browser shows "Login Successful" in an alert box.